California Assemblyman: Legalize Marijuana & Tax It

 Ammiano also points to a financial benefit to the state from legalization:

 [T]he biggest boon might be to the bottom line.
 By some estimates, California’s pot crop is a $14-billion industry, putting it above vegetables ($5.7 billion) and grapes ($2.6 billion).
 If so, that could mean upward of $1 billion in tax revenue for the state each year.
+More and more marijuana businesses are taking advantage of the growing industry, with cannabis trade shows becoming more popular than ever with legalization being implemented in a number of states around the country.

-It works for alcohol, why not marijuana ?
+It works for alcohol, why not marijuana?

 H/T: Outside The Beltway